eiffel-community/eiffel-intelligence/wiki/markdown/docker.md

 `curl -X GET http://localhost:8080/subscriptions`

-It is also possible to access these address in web-browser and get result present in a Json view in web-browser.
+It is also possible to access these Rest-Api addresses in web-browser and get result present in a Json view in web-browser.

-To get the logs from the EI-Backend container/services, example of getting logs from ei_backend service:
+Following command can be used to get the logs from the EI-Backend container/service:

 `docker-compose -f src/main/docker/docker-compose.yml logs ei_backend`